 Who Was Dorothy Dandridge?

-Born in 1922 in Cleveland, Ohio, Dorothy Dandridge found early success in show business by performing with her sister, leading to her first appearances in film.
+Actress and singer Dorothy Dandridge found early success in show business by performing with her sister, leading to her first appearances in film.
 Following her star turn in the 1954 musical Carmen Jones, she became the first African American to be nominated for a Best Actress Academy Award.
 Dandridge found it difficult to replicate that success, and her final years were marred by personal and professional problems, until her death at age 42 in 1965.

-Early Show Business
+Early Life and Show Business

 Dorothy Jean Dandridge was born on November 9, 1922, in Cleveland, Ohio.
 Her mother, actress Ruby Dandridge, left her husband while she was pregnant, and as such Dorothy never knew her father.
 She later suffered at the hands of her mother's girlfriend, Geneva Williams, a disciplinarian with a cruel side.